maximusmaximus/eosdactoolkit/eosdac-material/README.md

 Other files may need to be changed by your team if you want to adjust the content layout or page structure such as the pages, plugins, or components.
 The design is done in https://material.io/design/

 # Author
-The eosDAC Team.
+The TestDAC Team.
 Join us on our Discord channel #5-tech-and-development if you have any questions. https://discord.io/eosdac